Can’t Sell My House

 First impressions count, especially when it comes to sizing up your property.
 When you can’t sell your house, you should take a look at the exterior of the house objectively to see what your prospective buyers would see.
 When a potential buyer sees your home for the first time, they should be intrigued and have the desire to want to go inside.

-You can increase the kerb appeal of your exterior by conducting some basic landscaping – mow the lawn, rake up any leaves or debris, deadhead flowers, weed the garden and paving stones, plant new bulbs, prune trees and bushes and remove any rubbish or recycling bins from the front.
-You may also wish to give the front door and frames around a fresh lick of paint.
+You can increase the kerb appeal of your exterior with a few simple steps.
+Mow the lawn, rake up any leaves or debris, remove any weeds and keep rubbish and recycling bins hidden away.
+You may also wish to give the front door and frames a fresh lick of paint.

 Clean and declutter your property before selling

-It’s only natural that clutter will accumulate over the years, but this can be off putting to those looking around your home during a viewing.
-Prior to a viewing, you should get rid of all unnecessary clutter like books, toys, games and even unused cumbersome furniture to make each room look bigger.
-Cleaning the property from top to bottom can get rid of unsightly stains and unpleasant smells, and can create a great first impression as buyers walk through.
+It’s only natural that clutter will accumulate over the years, but this can be off-putting to potential buyers.
+Prior to a viewing, you should get rid of all unnecessary clutter.
+Removing books, toys, ornaments and even unused cumbersome furniture to make each room look bigger.

 Adding value before you market your property